 World War II pushed the world's nations to defining moments of overcoming racial barriers with African Americans serving with valor

-From Engagement to Peace, World War II Valor in the Pacific National Monument preserves the story of the attack on Pearl Harbor
+From Engagement to Peace, Pearl Harbor National Memorial preserves the story of the attack on Pearl Harbor, Hawaii

 Top Secret: Parks and the OSS